 Jail Services and Alternatives to Incarceration

-- RCW 70.48.130 - Emergency or necessary medical and health care for confined persons -- Reimbursement procedures -- Conditions -- Limitations
+- RCW 70.48.130 – Describes emergency or necessary medical and health care for confined persons, including reimbursement procedures, conditions, and limitations

 Counties Providing Jail Services to Other Counties

 - Benton County/Franklin County Jail Facilities Mutual Use Agreement (2017) - Allowing each county to use the other county's jail facilities as needed; includes adopting ordinance

 - Snohomish County/Skagit County Jail Services Agreement (2016) - Housing Skagit County prisoners at Snohomish County jail

 - King County/Black Diamond Jail Services Agreement (2011) – Appendices include detailed information on billing, inmate transfers, and fee calculations

 - Kittitas County/South Cle Elum Inmate Housing Agreement (2017) – Includes adopting resolution